Skip to main content

 Origin:

-Lord Rama had two sons, Labh and Kush. the Ranas of Mewar are descendants of the former.
-Labh had built his capital at Lah-Kot (Lahore) and the branch from which the Mewar blue blood arrives resided there until Kanaksen (Often traced as the founder)moved to Dwarika, Saurashtra.
-"Sen" was used as a title term for many decades by this Suryavanshi clan until it later changed to "Dit" or "Aditya" names of the Sun.
+Lord Rama had two sons, Labh and Kush.
+The Ranas of Mewar are descendants of the former.
+Labh had built his capital at Lah-Kot (Lahore), and the branch from which the Mewar blue blood arrives resided there until Kanaksen (Often traced as the founder)moved to Dwarika, Saurashtra.
+"Sen" was used as a title term for many decades by this Suryavanshi clan until it later changed to "Dit" or "Aditya", names of the Sun.
 Aditya was changed to Guhilot permanently after the expulsion from Saurashtra when they settled in the Ahar valleys (Aravallis).

-The Sisodia clan sprang from a Prince of Chittoor who had killed a hard chase hare (sissoo in local dialect) The branch often used "Ranawat" meaning "Royal Blood" as a title but over time Sisodia emerged as the retained branch name.
+The Sisodia clan sprang from a Prince of Chittoor who had killed a hard chase hare (sissoo in local dialect).
+The branch often used "Ranawat", meaning "Royal Blood", as a title, but over time, Sisodia emerged as the retained branch name.

 Kanaksen wrestled dominance of the Parmar race and founded Birnagar in AD 144.
-Four generations hence, Vijay Sen founded Vijaypur believed to be where Dholka stands now in the Saurashtra peninsula.
-He had also founded Vidurba (Seehor) and the capital Balabhipur/Balbhi 10 miles northwest of Bhunagar.
+Four generations hence, Vijay Sen founded Vijaypur, believed to be where Dholka stands now in the Saurashtra peninsula.
+He had also founded Vidurba (Seehor) and the capital Balabhipur/Balbhi, 10 miles northwest of Bhunagar.

 Image result for old city of dholka